County Agriculture Profiles

 - Data Sources & Definitions for Local Profiles: A list of data items, what they mean, and where to locate them within the Ag Census data.

-- Discussions Points for Local Profiles: Ideas for where and how to share the information from these local profiles.
+- Discussion Points for Local Profiles: Ideas for where and how to share the information from these local profiles.
 Be creative!

 - Forestry Economic Impact: Extension Forestry compiles industry economic impact data in county-based fact sheets.